 Richard, Susan Dalton (Christopher Dalton’s widow) and The Bardwell Press were delighted with the finished books.
 They have also proved popular and there are only a very small number of copies left available.
 To purchase a copy of the book, visit The Bardwell Press website.

-Since producing this book Bardwell Press have placed a number of further projects with Holywell and we are particularly looking forward to potentially working on another high-quality photography book, this one a collection of photographs of Oxford in the 1980s.
+Since producing this book Bardwell Press have placed a number of further projects with Holywell and we are particularly looking forward to working on another high-quality photography book, a collection of photographs of Oxford in the 1980s.